...

 The following car analogy might help if you’re new to the concept of APIs.

-Cars come in all shapes and sizes — sports cars, SUVs, trucks, petrol, diesel, electric, hybrid, hydrogen fuel cell, etc. However, these differences are hidden from drivers behind a standard set of controls, including a steering wheel and foot pedals.
-In this analogy, the steering wheel and foot pedals are the car’s API – how we consume its capabilities.
+Cars come in all shapes and sizes—sports cars, SUVs, trucks, petrol, diesel, electric, hybrid, hydrogen fuel cell, etc. However, these differences are hidden from drivers behind a standard set of controls, including a steering wheel and foot pedals.
+In this analogy, the steering wheel and foot pedals are the car’s API—how we consume its capabilities.
 This means a driver can get into any car in the world and be able to drive it.
-For example, I learned to drive in a front-wheel-drive petrol-engine car with the steering wheel on the right.
-However, I can step into an all-wheel drive electric car with the steering wheel on the left and be able to drive it without having to learn any new skills.
+For example, If someone learned to drive in a front-wheel-drive petrol-engine car with the steering wheel on the right.
+However, they can step into an all-wheel drive electric car with the steering wheel on the left and be able to drive it without learning any new skills.

 Well, it’s the same with microservices applications.
 As long as you don’t change the API for a microservice, you can patch or update it without impacting consumers.

-As well as the ability to update and scale individual features, microservices lends itself to smaller and more agile development teams that can deliver faster.
-It’s common to apply the two-pizza team rule that states if you can’t feed a development team on two pizzas, the team is too big.
+In addition to the ability to update and scale individual features, microservices lend themselves to smaller and more agile development teams that can deliver faster.
+It’s common to apply the two-pizza team rule, which states that the team is too big if you can’t feed a development team on two pizzas.

 However, microservices introduce their own challenges.
 They can become very complex, with many moving parts owned and managed by different teams.
 This requires good processes and good communication.